Please Read this page fully and carefully. It has important and new information.

-**Please note new rate changes will be in effect for visits from December 1, 2015 onwards**
+**Please note rates have been in effect for visits from December 1, 2015 onwards and are not changed for this year**

 a) pre-payment has been received and acknowledged with an email receipt